mgaIIi/DF_UNIGE/Obsidian_reports/Windows Forensics - Milo Galli.md

 As well as a xls files about Snowy owls:
 - **"Bibliography - Snowy Owl 14 April 2014- GLOW posting.xls"** -> 7:12:44 PM

-The target also accessed a pdf file named **Snowy_Owl.pdf** located in the Desktop folder at 19:12:19 The target executed for the last time Skype at 19:26:31
+The target also accessed a pdf file named **Snowy_Owl.pdf** located in the Desktop folder at 19:12:19.
+The target executed for the last time Skype at 19:26:31.
+During her usage of the application she chatted with some friends about topics that didn't involve owls.

 ## 2 / 1 / 2017

 The target downloaded, set up and accessed Pidgin, which is a multi-platform app for instant messaging, at 4:59:37 PM.

+Looking at the **C:/Users/Sarah\ M/AppData/Roaming/.purple** configuration folder we can say that she registered a Gmail and a Facebook account using for both the email address **"mcavoys87@gmail.com"**.

 ## 2/ 2 / 2017